Lachlan Colquhoun | August 2019

-Businesses tendering for federal government contracts worth more than A$4 million, including goods and services tax (GST), must have their tax obligations and lodgements up-to-date.
-If they owe more than A$10,000 to the ATO, the debt must be subject to an agreed repayment plan.
+Businesses tendering for federal government contracts worth more than $4 million, including goods and services tax (GST), must have their tax obligations and lodgments up to date.
+If they owe more than $10,000 to the ATO, the debt must be subject to an agreed repayment plan.

 Statement of tax record

-- The A$4 million threshold refers to the value of the entire project.
-Even if a business is tendering for only a smaller part of a project, the new rules still apply.
+- the $4 million threshold refers to the value of the entire project.
+Even if a business is tendering for only a smaller part of a project, the new rules still apply

-McCann agrees that the main driver of the changes to procurement compliance results from government efforts to reduce debts outstanding to the ATO.
+McCann agrees the changes were an effort to reduce debts outstanding to the ATO.

 “Small business has had this big gap with the ATO for many years and this is a compliance exercise to improve the tax take,” he says.